 23rd horse dies at Santa Anita after racing accident

 ARCADIA, Calif.
-(AP) — A two-horse spill in the $100,000 San Simeon Stakes at Santa Anita has led to the 23rd equine fatality at the Southern California track.
+(AP) — A two-horse spill in the $100,000 San Simeon Stakes at Santa Anita on Sunday led to the 23rd equine fatality at the Southern California track in just over three months.

-Arms Runner injured his right front leg and fell in the Grade 3 race on turf Sunday, two days after Santa Anita reopened to racing after being closed for nearly a month.
+Arms Runner injured his right front leg and fell in the Grade 3 race on turf, two days after Santa Anita reopened to racing after being closed for nearly a month.

 That caused a trailing horse, La Sardane, to fall.
 The 5-year-old mare got back on her feet and didn't appear to sustain any injuries.
 Jockey Ruben Fuentes didn't ride the rest of the day.

 Arms Runner was tended to by track veterinarians and vanned off.
-Track stewards said the horse was euthanized.
+Track stewards said the horse trained by Peter Miller was euthanized.
+Arms Runner had three wins in 13 career starts and earnings of $125,292, according to Equibase.

 The accident occurred as the horses crossed the dirt surface during the transition from the hillside turf course to the main turf course.